-To support obligations in respect of FADs in CMM-2013-01 and CMM 2014-01, the FAD Management Plan (FADMP) for a CCM purse seine fleet to be submitted to the Commission shall include:
+To support obligations in respect of FADs in CMM-2013-01, CMM 2014-01 and CMM 2015-01, the FAD Management Plan (FADMP) for a CCM purse seine fleet to be submitted to the Commission shall include:

-- An objective - Scope: - Description of its application with respect to: - Vessel-types and support and tender vessels, - FAD types [anchored (AFAD) AND drifting (DFAD)], - maximum FAD numbers permitted to be deployed [per purse seine or ring net vessel per FAD type], - reporting procedures for AFAD and DFAD deployment, - catch reporting from FAD sets (consistent with the Commission's Standards for the Provision of Operational Catch and Effort Data), - minimum distance between AFADs, - o incidental by-catch reduction and utilization policy, - consideration of interaction with other gear types, - statement or policy on "FAD ownership". - Institutional arrangements for management of the FAD Management Plans - Institutional responsibilities, - Application processes for FAD deployment approval, - Obligations of vessel owners and masters in respect of FAD deployment and use, - FAD replacement policy, - Reporting obligations, - Observer acceptance obligations, - Relationship to Catch Retention Plans, - Conflict resolution policy in respect of FADs.

-• FAD construction specifications and requirements

-- FAD design characteristics (a description),

-- FAD markings and identifiers,

-- Lighting requirements,

-- radar reflectors,

-- visible distance,

-- radio buoys [requirement for serial numbers],

-- satellite transceivers [requirement for serial numbers].

-- Applicable areas
+- An objective - Scope: - Description of its application with respect to: - o Vessel-types and support and tender vessels, - o FAD types [anchored (AFAD) AND drifting (DFAD)], - o maximum FAD numbers permitted to be deployed [per purse seine or ring net vessel per FAD type], - o reporting procedures for AFAD and DFAD deployment, - catch reporting from FAD sets (consistent with the Commission's Standards for the Provision of Operational Catch and Effort Data), - o minimum distance between AFADs, - o incidental by-catch reduction and utilization policy, - o consideration of interaction with other gear types, - o statement or policy on "FAD ownership". - Institutional arrangements for management of the FAD Management Plans - Institutional responsibilities, - Application processes for FAD deployment approval, - Obligations of vessel owners and masters in respect of FAD deployment and use, - FAD replacement policy, - Reporting obligations, - Observer acceptance obligations, - Relationship to Catch Retention Plans, - Conflict resolution policy in respect of FADs. - FAD construction specifications and requirements - FAD design characteristics (a description), - FAD markings and identifiers, - Lighting requirements, - radar reflectors, - visible distance, - radio buoys [requirement for serial numbers], - satellite transceivers [requirement for serial numbers]. - Applicable areas

-- Details of any closed areas or periods e.g. territorial waters, shipping lanes, proximity to artisanal fisheries, etc.
+• Details of any closed areas or periods e.g. territorial waters, shipping lanes, proximity to artisanal fisheries, etc.